zuki/tock/doc/reference/trd-syscalls.md

 4.1 Yield (Class ID: 0)
 --------------------------------

+The Yield system call class is how a userspace process handles callbacks, relinquishes the processor to other processes, or waits for one of its long-running calls to complete.
 The Yield system call class implements the only blocking system call in Tock.
-Yield is how a userspace process can relinquish the processor to other processes, or wait for one of its long-running calls to complete.

-When a process calls a Yield system call, if there are any pending callbacks from the kernel, the kernel schedules one of them to execute on the userspace stack.
+When a process calls a Yield system call, the kernel schedules one pending callback (if any) to execute on the userspace stack.
 If there are multiple pending callbacks, each one requires a separate Yield call to invoke.
 The kernel invokes callbacks only in response to Yield system calls.
 This form of very limited preemption allows userspace to manage concurrent access to its variables.

 There are two Yield system calls:
   - `yield-wait`